kedungbian3b3/wiki-big-data/README.md

 ---

-## 4. Data Engineering Capabilities Demonstrated
+## 4. Engineering Design Highlights

-This project demonstrates practical Data Engineering skills that are useful in real production systems:
+This section summarizes the core engineering decisions and implementation patterns used in the streaming pipeline:

 - Building an event-driven data ingestion service from a live streaming API.
 - Designing a Kafka-style architecture with producer, broker, topic, partitions, consumer group, and offset management.